bartonlab/paper-covariance-estimation/README.md

 This repository contains data and scripts for reproducing the results accompanying the manuscript

-### Estimating genetic linkage and selection from allele frequency trajectories
+### Estimating linkage disequilibrium and selection from allele frequency trajectories
 Yunxiao Li<sup>1,</sup> and John P. Barton<sup>1,#</sup>

 <sup>1</sup> Department of Physics and Astronomy, University of California, Riverside